5 Lessons From Founding Tech Groups + Memoir

 Shortly after creating a public group, I discovered an abandoned anime roleplay chatroom with no active moderators.
 I managed to revive it by criticizing anime, and later by “acting” as a moderator of the group, promoting my ideology, encouraging members to move to my group.
 Soon they all shifted to my group.
 That also improved the gender ratio of my group, because the majority of members there were females, or at least they claimed to be.

-- P: X is angry at me
+- P: Supreme Leader is angry at me

 - Q: is he?